FaceMe®

 Let’s look at each of these possible concerns in-depth:

-1.Legal and privacy concerns
+Legal and privacy concerns

-For example, under these regulatory laws, consumer data gathered by facial recognition systems can only be stored with consent and must be protected and allowed access/deletion rights just like any other form of stored digital data used by businesses today.
+Under these regulatory laws, consumer data gathered by facial recognition systems can only be stored with consent and must be protected and allowed access/deletion rights just like any other form of stored digital data used by businesses today.

-2. Right to Erasure (AKA, Right to be Forgotten): FaceMe also provides users with the right to delete their information upon request whenever they desire.
+2. Right to Erasure (AKA, Right to be Forgotten): FaceMe® also provides users with the right to delete their information upon request whenever they desire.

-3. Right to Data Portability: FaceMe provides users the right to export their data whenever they desire.
+3. Right to Data Portability: FaceMe® provides users the right to export their data whenever they desire.

-For more information on privacy protection regulations in the United States,please see our white paper Responsibly Using Facial Recognition in the U.S.
+For more information on privacy protection regulations in the United States, please see our white paper Responsibly Using Facial Recognition in the U.S.

 facial recognition concerns about data vulnerabilities

-Individuals have realized that digital technologies are naturally susceptible to data vulnerabilities from hackers and identity thieves.
+Individuals have realized that digital technologies are naturally susceptible to data breaches from hackers and identity thieves.
 Although this is a reasonable concern, steps can be taken to significantly reduce the risk of such attacks.

 Legal considerations when using facial recognition technology